AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/responsive-layout.md

 >[!NOTE]
 >
->If not already available, the **Layout Container** must be explicitly [activated for a paragraph system/page](/help/sites-administering/configuring-responsive-layout.md) (for example, by using [**Design** mode](/help/sites-authoring/default-components-designmode.md)).
+>If not already available, the **Layout Container** must be explicitly activated for a paragraph system/page. <!-- If not already available, the **Layout Container** must be explicitly [activated for a paragraph system/page](/help/sites-administering/configuring-responsive-layout.md).-->

-1. The **Layout Container** is available as a standard component in the [Components Browser](/help/sites-authoring/author-environment-tools.md#components-browser).
+1. The **Layout Container** is available as a standard component in the [Components Browser](/help/sites-cloud/authoring/fundamentals/environment-tools.md#components-browser).
 From here you can drag it to the required location on the page after which you will see the **Drag Components here** placeholder.
 1. You can then add components to the layout container.
 These components will hold the actual content:

    ![Layout container](/help/sites-cloud/authoring/assets/responsive-layout-add-to-layout-container.png)